jsmircic/node-http-sql-demo/readme.md

 node ./dist/main.js
 ```

-you should see message "Server is running on http://localhost:4000
+you should see message `Server is running on http://localhost:4000`